-(Madrid, 1980) is an award winning filmmaker and photographer born into an artistic family.
-His uncle, Juan Áboli, is a famous Spanish illustrator and painter – and Andy Warhol’s friend.
-The incredibly technique of his illustrations made him the go to artist for vinyl and magazine covers, as well as a favorite artist for advertising campaigns back in the 70s before he moved to Ibiza.
-Furthermore, Juan’s father in-law, Francisco Prósper, was one of the most important international film set designers with more than 400 movies – including “Lawrence of Arabia”, “Doctor Zhivago” and “The Fall of the Roman Empire”.
+(Madrid, 1980) is an award- winning filmmaker and photographer born into an artistic family.
+His uncle, Juan Áboli, is a famous Spanish illustrator and painter – and was Andy Warhol’s friend.
+The incredible technique of his uncle’s illustrations made him the go-to artist for vinyl and magazine covers, as well as a favorite artist for advertising campaigns back in the 1970s before he moved to Ibiza.
+Furthermore, Juan’s father in-law, Francisco Prósper, was one of the most important international film set designers with more than 400 movies under his belt, including “Lawrence of Arabia”, “Doctor Zhivago” and “The Fall of the Roman Empire”.

 Influenced by his artistic family roots, Alejandro Áboli developed an early passion for filming and photography, combining his natural talent with an extensive education.
 Starting his studies in Madrid, he attended the Universidad Complutense de Madrid where he received his BA in Visual Arts.
 He complemented his studies with Technique for Multimedia Applications and an MA of Humanities, both at Universidad Francisco de Victoria.